 See annex D for detailed usage examples.

-Annex G supplies recommendations of the metadata keywords that should be used to properly describe the tracking data of various types depending on the settings of the MODE and PATH keywords, with allowance for characteristics of the uplink frequency (if applicable).
+Annex I supplies recommendations of the metadata keywords that should be used to properly describe the tracking data of various types depending on the settings of the MODE and PATH keywords, with allowance for characteristics of the uplink frequency (if applicable).

+The TDM structure allows a great deal of flexibility in terms of the content of a Data Section, as shown in the examples in Annex D. However, as a practical consideration given the challenges of implementing generic TDM readers, early implementers of the TDM have tended to minimize the number of data types represented in any given TDM segment.
+For example, for a two-way tracking pass with ranging, the TDM originator may provide three segments: one for transmit frequencies, one for received frequencies, and one for range measurements.

 TDM data SECTION KEYWORDS

 Overview

 This subsection describes each of the keywords that may be used in the Data Section of the TDM Segment.
 In general, there is no required order in the Data Section of the TDM Segment.
 Exceptions are the ‘DATA_START’ and ‘DATA_STOP’ keywords, which must be the first and last keywords in the Data Section, respectively.
 For ease of reference, table 3-5 containing all the keywords sorted in alphabetical order is shown immediately below.
 Table 3-6 repeats the information from table 3-5 in category order.
 Descriptive information about the keywords is shown starting in 3.5.2.
-The remainder of this subsection is organized according to the class of data to which the keyword applies (e.g., all the signal related keywords are together, all media related keywords are together, etc.).
+The remainder of this subsection is organized according to the category of data to which the keyword applies (e.g., all the signal related keywords are together, all media related keywords are together, etc.).

 Table 3-5 : Summary Table of TDM Data Section Keywords (Alpha Order)